Share of voice is a term that every marketer should know.

 This is why Share of Voice matters now more than ever before: Because brands are competing with each other to grab even two seconds of a customer’s attention.
 And they’re not just competing with others in their market or industry.
 They’re competing with every other brand that’s represented on a customer’s social media feed or on the Google search results page they see.

 Without a significant Share of Voice, your brand won’t be able to break through the online noise and reach new customers.

 Practically, knowing your Share of Voice will tell you things like:

-- Which platforms you’re doing well on, and which you need to improve
+- Which platforms you’re doing well on, and which you can improve upon

-- How well a specific marketing campaign did
+- How well a specific digital campaign did

 - Your ROI from a particular PR campaign